hduoc2003/hns-email/README.md

 docker compose up -d
 ```

 Before you can use MoonMail, you must create the primary administrator user account.
-This should be admin@moon.allinpepetothemoon.
+This should look like admin@moon.allinpepetothemoon.
 Use the following command, changing PASSWORD to your liking:
 ```bash
 docker compose exec admin flask mailu admin admin moon.allinpepetothemoon PASSWORD
 ```